Fairy Glen, Appley Bridge

 Designated as a Biological Heritage Site for its oak, birch, ash and alder, the site boasts a rich and mature woodland biodiversity.
 There is a wide variety of flora growing at the site and, depending on the season, the woodland floor may be covered with bluebells, wild garlic, ferns, and red campion.
+In order to help preserve this rich and vibrant biodiversity it is imperative that visitors make use of the excellent surfaced path network and do not "forge their own paths" on an exploration through the glen.

 The sites excellent biodiversity is under threat by invasive species such as Himalayan Balsam, Japanese Knotweed and Giant Hogweed.
 The Ranger Service works hard to control the spread of these species but we rely heavily on the input of volunteers to lend a helping hand.
 For more details about volunteering please contact the rangers.